Chart Color Schemes

 Infrastructure

-Spence has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Spence has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project that will likely affect this region: Ginninderry Stage 3 - The Valley Release.
-Other notable projects include Gold Creek Country Club Build-to-Rent (Gold Creek Golf Club Redevelopment) and the New Northside Hospital, which is also part of the North Canberra Hospital Redevelopment.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to affect this region.
+Notable projects include Ginninderry Stage 3 - The Valley Release, Gold Creek Country Club Build-to-Rent (Gold Creek Golf Club Redevelopment), New Northside Hospital, and New Northside Hospital (North Canberra Hospital Redevelopment).
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.